Song Of Ice And Fire

 Influence & Power

-Some Banner Houses (under Power Holdings) are loyal to your military might, some due to diplomatically crafted relationships.
+Some Banner Houses (under Power Holdings) are loyal to your military might, but others come from diplomatically crafted relationships.
 As such, you may obtain these by investing Influence instead of or in addition to Power.

 Land & Population

 On Table 6-7: Feature Costs, you do not invest Land to acquire Community features (e.g., towns and cities).
 Instead, invest your Population to acquire these.
 Population no longer modifies your House Fortunes roll.

 We use Out of Strife, Prosperity exclusively, only including from the core rules Godswood (which is not subject to Stacking Bonuses) and Maester.
 However, note the following changes:

 Estate Wealth Holdings'

 - Food Agriculture: Mill* (+2 Wealth), Granaries (+2 Wealth)

 - Quarry, Basic (7 Wealth)